amitkayal/MachineLearning/README.md

 ##                                               **MACHINE LEARNING PROJECTS**

-This repository deals with all my projects with regards to machine learning.
-I will upload all my ipython notebooks of the projects with Machine Learning.
+              This repository consists of all my __ Machine Learning Projects __ .
+These projects are those that I did for various courses from Coursera, Udacity and such.